Barry Loudermilk: Allegations of aiding the January 6 United States Capitol attack

 On May 19, 2022, the United States House Select Committee on the January 6 Attack requested that Loudermilk appear for an interview about a tour he led of the United States Capitol Complex on January 5, 2021, the day before the 2021 United States Capitol attack.
 House Democrats had suggested Loudermilk aided in the attack, which he and House Republicans disputed.
 In June, Capitol police concluded that there was nothing suspicious about Loudermilk's tour.
 Capitol police chief Tom Manger said, "There is no evidence that Rep. Loudermilk entered the U.S. Capitol with this group on January 5, 2021."
 The next day, the committee released video of Loudermilk leading the tour of the Capitol complex on January 5 in areas "not typically of interest to tourists, including hallways, staircases, and security checkpoints"; the footage showed the group walking through tunnels underneath the Capitol, but not within the main building.
 A man in the tour group can also be seen taking photos of hallways.
 The committee then shared footage claiming the man was at the riot, showing footage of a man at the storming of the Capitol the next day.

-Loudermilk filed an ethics complaint against Rep. Mikie Sherrill and other Members for alleging Loudermilk gave a reconnaissance tour of the Capitol on January 5.
+Loudermilk filed an ethics complaint against Representative Mikie Sherrill and other members for alleging he gave a reconnaissance tour of the Capitol on January 5.

 Political positions

-Loudermilk has an 83% score from conservative political advocacy group Heritage Action for his voting record.

 Health care

-Loudermilk supports reforming Medicaid, Medicare and Social Security.
-He wants to repeal and replace the Affordable Care Act ("Obamacare").
+Loudermilk supports reforming Medicaid, Medicare, and Social Security.
+He supports repealing and replacing the Affordable Care Act ("Obamacare").
 He compared the 2017 Republican efforts to repeal Obamacare to the American Revolutionary War and World War II.

-Loudermilk did not vaccinate his children against the mumps or measles.
-He believes that it is up to parents, not the government, to decide whether children receive vaccines.